In Association with Amazon.com

 • Dve kotorske priče, 2005

-• Priča koja je ubila Emiliju Knor, 2005 - The Tale That Killed Emily Knorr (translated by Dragana Rajkov, Milorad Pavic)
+• Priča koja je ubila Emiliju Knor, 2005 - The Tale That Killed Emily Knorr (translated by Dragana Rajkov, Milorad Pavić)

-• Svadba u kupatilu: Vesela igra u sedam slika, 2005
+• Svadba u kupatilu: Vesela igra u sedam slika, 2005 (drama)

 • Drugo telo, 2006 - Second Body: Pious Novel (new, expanded edition; translated by Dragana Rajkov-Šimic, 2011́)

-• Pozorište od hartije: roman antologija ili savremena svetska priča, 2007
+• Pozorište od hartije: roman antologija ili savremena svetska priča, 2007 [Paper Theatre.
+A Novel Anthology or Contemporary World Story]

 • Unutrašnja strana vetra, ili, Roman o Heri i Leandru, 2008